jupozuelo/Software-Engineering/System_Implementation/System_Implementation.md

 *Figure 1: A banner demonstrating the themes of the Bubble logo and branding.*

 ##### Code
 In order to explore the functionality of p5.js, a simple skeleton was produced for each page of the application.
 The code was simple and it aided understanding of the basic principles.
+Amongst this code was a function enabling the web page to be responsive, so that it can be viewed on any type of device:

 ```javascript
 function setup() {